-Some scientific trainers believe that it’s also important to learn how to strengthen good behavior without the need for rewards and to rely on dog psychology to find ways to improve off-leash relationships between owners and their pups.
+Some scientific trainers believe that it’s also important to learn how to strengthen good behavior without the need for rewards and to rely on dog psychology to find ways to improve off-leash relationships between humans and their pups.

 Scientific training relies on doing a good deal of research and staying updated on the latest studies.
 For that reason, it may be best for professional trainers, since the methods they use are often effective whether you know the science behind them or not, and other forms of training already employ many of those methods.

 Also, developing new methods based on research may not be appropriate for everyone.
-Still, it’s a good idea for dog owners to stay informed and pay attention to new research when it becomes available.
+Still, it’s a good idea for dog parents to stay informed and pay attention to new research when it becomes available.

 3. Clicker Training

 Clicker training is also based on operant conditioning and relies heavily on the same principles as positive reinforcement.
 In fact, clicker training may be grouped in as a method of positive reinforcement, rather than as its own form of training.

 It relies on the use of a device to make a quick, sharp noise, such as a whistle or, as the name suggests, a clicker to signal to a dog when a wanted behavior is accomplished.

 The advantage of using clicker training is that it signals the exact moment the desired behavior is finished and exactly what is being rewarded.
 Trainers can then use the clicker to shape new behaviors and add verbal commands.

 First, the dog needs to be conditioned to know that a click means a reward is coming.
 Then the dog can associate a behavior with a click and a reward.
 Finally, the verbal command can be introduced to form a new association.

 This is a great method for learning new tricks, and it can help shape the basics into more complicated tasks.
 Many professional trainers use this method.